TEXTPOWER/TextKey-SampleSite/README.md

 TextKey Sample PHP Site
 =======================

-This TextKey Sample PHP Site provides an example of how to implement registration and login using the Text REST API.
+This TextKey Sample PHP Site provides an example of how to implement registration and login using the TextKey REST API.

 What is included
 ----------------